Experimental robustness benchmarking of quantum neural networks on a superconducting quantum processor: Robustness bound of QNN classifier

-where $\prod_{i=2}^n (q_1-q_n)=0$ ensures $q_1=q_i$ for some $i \geq 2$, reflecting the misclassification threshold.
-That is, misclassification occurs when the probability of the true class is no longer strictly greater than all other class probabilities.
-Applying the Lagrange multiplier method to solve this constrained optimization, as detailed in Ref.~\cite{Guan2020}, yields the optimal value at the threshold where $q_1 = q_2$:
+where the constraint $\prod_{i=2}^n (q_1 - q_i) = 0$ enforces the misclassification threshold, i.e., the probability associated with the true class is no longer strictly larger than all competing classes.
+Solving this constrained optimization using the Lagrange multiplier method (see Ref.~\cite{Guan2020}) yields the optimal value at the threshold $q_1 = q_2$,

-where $p_1$ and $p_2$ are the largest and second largest elements of $\boldsymbol{p}$, respectively, and $V^*$ denotes the maximum inner product under the misclassification constraint.
+where $p_1$ and $p_2$ denote the largest and second-largest components of $\boldsymbol{p}$, respectively.
+Therefore, if